infinityascode/manifesto/.github/pull_request_template.md

 - [ ] Filled out all required sections below
 - [ ] Tested your changes thoroughly
 - [ ] Updated documentation if needed
-- [ ] Followed the ∞aC contribution guidelines
+- [ ] Followed the ∞aC (Absolutely Everything as Code) contribution guidelines

 ---